 Exclusion of gain.
-Generally, taxpayers selling QSB stock are allowed to exclude up to 50% of their gain as long as they’ve held the stock for at least five years.
-But, depending on the acquisition date, the exclusion may be greater: The exclusion is 75% for stock acquired after February 17, 2009, and before September 28, 2010, and 100% for stock acquired on or after September 28, 2010.
+Generally, taxpayers selling QSB stock are allowed to exclude up to 100% of their gain if they’ve held the stock for more than five years.
+But, depending on the acquisition date, the exclusion may be less: The exclusion is 75% for stock acquired on or after Feb.
+18, 2009, and before Sept.
+28, 2010; it’s 50% for stock acquired before Feb.
+18, 2009.

 Keep in mind that all three of these tax benefits are subject to specific requirements and limits.
 Consult your tax and financial advisors to be sure an investment in small business stock is right for you.

-If you’ve invested in a trade or business in which you don’t materially participate, remember the passive activity rules.
+If you’ve invested in a trade or business in which you don’t materially participate and where income or loss flows through to your tax return, remember the passive activity rules.
 Why?
 Passive activity income may be subject to the NIIT, and passive activity losses generally are deductible only against income from other passive activities.
-You can carry forward disallowed losses to the following year, subject to the same limits.
+You can carry forward disallowed losses to the following year, subject to the same limits each tax year.

 Increasing your involvement.
 If you can exceed 500 hours, the activity no longer will be subject to passive activity rules.